 Leaders need to show, not just tell.
 If you want your employees to be punctual, make sure you’re there on time — or even early.
 If professionalism is a priority, make sure you’re dressed for success, and treat everyone you interact with (both in-person and online) with courtesy.
 Set the tone and your employees will follow it.

 2. One of the hardest things a leader has to do is show real humility.
 We’re not saying to bend over for any idea or opinion that comes your way.
 Your business would probably fall apart.
 Just don’t be a know it all.
 A leader shares the spotlight and is comfortable crediting others.
 For example, your portable toilet assembly crew may put together every single unit that ships from your location.
 Without them, your salespeople would be useless, management would have nothing to manage, accountants would have nothing to count, and you’d wind up with no customers.
 Just because there are different levels of employment doesn’t mean you’re the only person who matters.
-One of our best friends, an ex-Delta Airline executive said it best, ‘always catch people doing something right’.
+One of our best friends, an ex-Delta Airline executive said it best, ‘always catch people doing something right.
 It’s not the ‘you’ show, and that’s important to remember.

 3. Try to improve yourself.
-When was the last time you tried to learn a new skill, read a new book, learned some new vocabulary words.
+When was the last time you tried to learn a new skill, read a new book, or learned some new vocabulary words?
 Do you want smart employees?
 Most likely… so be smarter.
 Show them that learning never stops and encourage your group to learn everything they can about our industry.

 4. Emotions are your friend, not your enemy.
 It’s unfortunate that in many industries we’re completely discouraged from being emotionally aware in the workplace.
 To be a leader, you have to form relationships.
 You can’t be in a personal relationship with an emotional robot.
 When using your head to do what’s best for your company, don’t forget to have a heart.